 Oral cancer is the growth of cancerous tissue in the oral cavity.
 It comprises about 85 percent of all head and neck cancers.

 Smoking, chewing tobacco, and excessive alcohol consumption are some risks of oral cancer.
-Additionally, a family history of cancer, human papillomavirus (HPV), and excessive sun exposure are other risk factors.
+Additionally, other risk factors are a family history of cancer, human papillomavirus (HPV), and excessive sun exposure.
 Still, the absence of risk factors does not excuse people from eventually developing cancer.
 After all, more than 25 percent of all oral cancers happen in individuals without a smoking history and occasional alcohol intake.

 Prominent figures who battled oral cancer include renowned film critic, Roger Ebert.
 Ebert passed away from the disease in 2013.
 He received a diagnosis and treatment for cancer in his salivary gland in 2003.
 Before this diagnosis, he had papillary thyroid cancer.
 A cancerous tissue near his right jaw was surgically removed in 2006, resulting in the film critic’s inability to speak.